-HCI RAG S Species Assessi men t Sheet Common names Greenfish - Stichop Greenfish - Stichopus chloronotus Pre-HS TAC Part of 80t basket species TAC Status open/closed Open Current TAC 40 tonnes Based d on harves t strategy startiı ng TAC Basket trigger N/A Minimum size limit nil New information since the TAC was la st con sidered (in this it was s at th e implementation of the Harvest St rategy) ck biomass fault limit point?
-Latest scientific 2019/20 739 N/A RAG to d iscuss survey data Survey adequate for species or Any unexp result bi ny concerns with iomass trend or colute abundance Need for mai Yes Yes No No F RAG to d iscuss Comments on scientific survey findings CSIRO analysis: Catches low.
+HCI RAG S Species Assessi men t Sheet Common names Greenfish - Stichopus chloronotus Pre-HS TAC Part of 80t basket species TAC Status open/closed Open Current TAC 40 tonnes Based d on harves t strategy starti ng TAC Basket trigger N/A Minimum size limit nil New information since the TAC was la st con sidered (in this it was s at th ne implementation of the Harvest St rategy) Standing stock Standing stock Is standing stock biomass (90th biomass above min above the default line percentile) (t) species size limit (t) reference point? fault limit Latest scientific 2019/20 739 N/A RAG to d iscuss survey data Survey adequate for species or Any unexp result b ny concerns with iomass trend or solute abundance Need for ma Yes No No RAG to d iscuss Comments on scientific survey findings CSIRO analysis: Catches low.
 Generally increasing density trend.
 No concern for TAC.
 Catch data Available for 2020 a and 202 21 (to date) Any other changes in the fishery?
 RAG members to p orovide advice.
 Fo r example , fishi ng behaviour/mark et demand?
 Any other sources of mortality apart from fishing?
-RAG members to p orovide advice Other information RAG members to p orovide advice Lov w Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 0.015 40 0.04 % TAC: No Basket: N/A N/A 2021 5 0 40 0 N/A N/A Is the total catch re liable?
-RAG mem bers to pr rovide advice Decision rules Not overcaught so strategy). overca tch decisior rules not trigg(ered (refer to sectio on 2.11.1.1 of the harvest For species with an of the harvest strat ained (refer to sec tion 2.11.1
+RAG members to p orovide advice Other information RAG members to p orovide advice Lov w Tier Fishing season Catch (t) TAC (t) % TAC caught TAC or basket trigger exceeded? % of TAC overcatch Total catch data 2020 0.015 40 0.04 % TAC: No Basket: N/A N/A 2021 5 0 40 0 N/A N/A Is the total catch reliable?
+RAG members to provide advice Decision rules Not overcaught so overcatch decision rules not triggered (refer to section 2.11.1.1 of the harvest strategy).
+For species with an individual TAC, should the TAC be reduced or maintained (refer to section 2.11 of the harvest strategy)?
+RAG members to provide advice tion 2.11.1

-Are two or more primary indicators CPUE (at least 3 years required) Average size (over 3 years) Spatial foot Catch proportion rage over past 3 year available?
-1 record for 2020 - no reports of 'days fished' and 'number of fishers' Not being collected.
-Not reported f Average catch of species relative to total catch for BDM spp 0.05% of total 2020 catch RAG advice any gaps in the curre I ategy data needs to do ent data collection pro- a summary of data he gram and possible nary indicators the options to addres e RAG should identify s those gaps.
-The High Tie Standardised biomass survey Are the surveys comparable Are the inter-surv intervals acceptab index RAG to discuss RAG to discuss RAG to disc uss RAG advice Can the survey-base currently? d decision rule be app ied to this species ?
-If yes, is it a high assessment priority Speci es specific data gaps and nee ds to be completed at the meeting Species Specific Resea ch and Prior ities to be completed at the meeting HCRAG Fishing season RBC (t) Overcatch to be discounted (t) Other source(s of mortality (t recommendations 2022
+Are two or more primary indicators available?
+CPUE (at least 3 years required) Average size (over 3 years) Spatial foot Catch proportion (average over past 3 years 1 record for 2020 - no reports of 'days fished' and 'number of fishers' Not being collected.
+Not reported fo relat BDM age catch of species ive to total catch for a I spp % of total 2020 catch RAG advice any gaps in the curre I ategy data needs to do ent data collection pro- a summary of data he gram and possible nary indicators th options to addres e RAG should identify is those gaps.
+The High Tie r Standardised biomass survey Are the surveys comparable Are the inter-surv intervals acceptab index RAG to discuss RAG to discuss : RAG to discuss RAG advice Can the survey-based decision rule be applied to this species?
+If yes, is it a high assessment priority currently?
+Specie es specific data gaps and nee eds to be completed at the meeting Species Specific Resea rch and Prior ities to be completed at the meeting HCRAG Fishing season RBC (t) Overcatch to be discounted (t) Other source(s of mortality (t recommendations 2022